Hector Roy Mackenzie: Dispute with the chief

+Feuds with the MacDonalds and Munros

+In 1497, Hector Roy Mackenzie is said to have defeated the Clan MacDonald of Lochalsh at the first Battle of Drumchatt.
+Mackenzie chronicles have claimed a signal victory over the Clan Munro at the second Battle of Drumchatt in 1501, in which they were led by Hector Roy Mackenzie.

 Later years

 In acknowledgment of the King's favour, Hector gathered his followers in the west, joined his nephew, John of Killin, with his vassals, and fought, in command of the clan, at the disastrous Battle of Flodden, from which both narrowly escaped, but most of their followers were killed.

 Hector Roy died in 1528.
 On 8 September in that year, a grant is recorded to Sir John Dingwall, "Provost of Trinity College, beside Edinburgh, of the ward of the lands of Gairloch, which pertained to the umquhile Achinroy [Hector] Mackenzie."

 Family and posterity

 Hector Roy was betrothed to a daughter of the Laird of Grant - probably Sir Duncan, who flourished from 1434 to 1485 - but she died before the marriage was solemnised.
 He, however, had a son by her called Hector Cam, he being blind of an eye, to whom he gave Achterneed and Castle Leod, as his patrimony.
 Hector Cam married a daughter of Angus Roy Mackay, 9th of Strathnaver, ancestor of Lord Reay, by whom he had two sons Alexander Roy and Murdo.

 Hector Roy, after the death of Grant of Grant's daughter, married his cousin Anne, daughter of Ranald MacRanald, generally known as Ranald Ban Macdonald of Moidart and Clanranald.
 Anne had previously been married to MacLeod chief William Dubh MacLeod of Harris and Dunvegan.
 Hector Roy and Anne had four sons – John "Glassich" Mackenzie (his heir), Kenneth, John "Tuach" and Dougal Roy – and three daughters who married respectively, Bayne of Tulloch, John Aberach Mackay, and Hugh Bayne Fraser of Bunchrew, a natural son of Thomas, Lord Lovat, killed at Blar-na-Leine and ancestor of the Frasers of Reelick.

 The lands of Gairloch are still owned by Hector Roy's descendants, over 500 years after they were acquired.